Go Ad-Free

 Almost everyone has been touched by an alcohol problem...perhaps a friend or family member?
 Can naltrexone help overcome alcohol cravings?

-Americans have an alcohol problem.
+Substance use disorder remains one of society’s great plagues.
+It is estimated that nearly 3 million people have opioid use disorder while more than 28 million Americans misuse alcohol.
 Most people think alcohol abuse is someone else’s problem.
 The guy on the street corner begging for money, perhaps.
 Not the upstanding citizen who drives a nice car and has a lovely family.
-Alcohol use disorder affects more than 28 million Americans who have trouble stopping after one or two drinks.
+But you’d be surprised how many people have a secret alcohol problem.
 Uncontrolled alcohol consumption contributes to illness and even death.
 Alcohol now affects one out of eight American adults (JAMA Psychiatry, Sept.
 2017).
 Is there anything that can help?

 What Options Are Available for an Alcohol Problem?